Jonas1312/swimming-pool-detection/README.md

 ### Data

-50x50px tiles containing a pool or not.
+- 50x50px tiles containing a pool or not.

-~1500 tiles for positive class, ~1500 for negative class.
+- ~1500 tiles for positive class, ~1500 for negative class.

-No segmentation masks, no coordinates.
+- No segmentation masks, no coordinates.
 Just `pool` or `no pool` for each tile.

-Private dataset ¯\\\_(ツ)_/¯
+- Private dataset ¯\\\_(ツ)_/¯

 ### Algorithm

-Convolutional Neural Network (resnet50) with class activation maps to generate a heatmap.
+- Convolutional Neural Network (resnet50) with class activation maps to generate a heatmap.
 Simple computer vision algorithms to detect "blobs" and return the swimming pools' coordinates.

-Inference is done on 800x1600px images.
+- Inference is done on 800x1600px images.
+No need to split the image into 50x50 patches since the network uses a Global Average Pooling layer.
+- Network is trained with simple data aug, Adam (with lr=3e-4 [(¬‿¬)](https://twitter.com/karpathy/status/801621764144971776)).

 1) Class Activation Maps on tiles
     ![](figures/cam_tile_1.png)